OpenPrinting/openprinting.github.io/_posts/2023-05-24-OpenPrinting News - May 2023.md

 **Fri, Nov 3, 2PM EET to Sun, Nov 5, 6PM EET**

 If you have something awesome to present on the Ubuntu Summit, please submit your abstract.
-The [Call for Proposals](https://events.canonical.com/event/31/abstracts/) opens on June 1 and ends on July 2.
+The [Call for Proposals](https://events.canonical.com/event/31/abstracts/) **(Update) opens on June 5 and ends on July 2**.

 I will be in the organization team again and I am eager to see your submissions.